-Curriculum and Major and Minor Sequences for Elementary Teachers
+Curriculum and Major and Minor Sequences for Elementary Teachers\

-- I. Amount of Work.
-The student must complete 125 hours of work. - II.
-Grade of Work.
-The student must secure a total of 250 honor points for the 125 hours of work.
-(Average Grade of C.) - III.
+- I. Amount and Grade of Work.
+The student must complete 125 hours of work with an average grade of C. - II.
 Prescribed Work.
 Of the 125 hours required, the following are prescribed:

 A. General Education (Degree Requirements): Hours

 Bible 103, 206, 301 9

-Biology
+Biology 111

-Physical Science 4
+Physical Science 110

-Mathematics 4
+Mathematics 109 4

 English 103-104

 History 101-102

 Psychology 201 3

 Speech 109 or 303

 Physical Education

 Foreign Language 14

 Students who have earned credit for a foreign language in high school may have this credit applied toward fulfillment of the college language requirement, if the same language is continued.
+However, a foreign language taken in high school is not credited toward a major or a minor nor toward the 125 hours required for graduation.